In my town, spring through summer is a busy time for local events.

 Following up and collecting feedback

 You did it!
 You planned the most successful event of the season; you promoted it effectively, filled the room, and delivered a memorable event experience.

-Guess what?
-You’re job isn’t done yet.
+But guess what.
+Your job isn’t done yet.

 Now, you need to follow up with attendees to see how things went.
 For some events, you might want to collect feedback with an online survey.
-For other events, your follow-up may be as simple as sharing photos on social media, or creating new content about the event experience.
+For other events, your follow-up may be as simple as sharing photos on social media or creating new content about the event experience.

 Consider these resources for completing the event process:

 - How to Write a Thank You Email